Respecting your privacy

 - You have no legal requirement to share any information with me, but if you do not do so I will not be able to work with you.

 - The categories of data/information I collect include: your name and contact details, your medical history, your family situation and support network, the nature of your employment, your hobbies and interests, your lifestyle, and details of the problem you’d like me to help with.
+These details are necessary to provide you with safe and effective therapy.

 - there is a legal requirement for me to share the information (e.g. a court order or warrant is issued)